 - Australia: Amazon.com.au, Booktopia.com.au (coming October 3)

-- Other countries: Book Depository, check your country’s Amazon, or ask at any local bookstore that carries international books and they should be able to order it (Because Internet is distributed through Penguin Random House).
+- Other countries: Book Depository (US edition), Book Depository (UK edition), check your country’s Amazon, or ask at any local bookstore that carries international books and they should be able to order it (Because Internet is distributed through Penguin Random House).
 If your country typically gets UK editions of books, you may need to wait until October 3, although you should be able to preorder now!

 - Audiobook (read by me!): Audible, Audiobookstore, Google Play, Libro.fm, Kobo (Curious about what the audio narration sounds like?
 You can listen to an excerpt here!)

-You can order signed copies through Argo Bookshop in Montreal, a fantastic indie bookstore which is happy to ship internationally, at your expense (just add a note when you check out if you want it personalized to a particular name!)
+You can buy signed copies through Argo Bookshop in Montreal, a fantastic indie bookstore which I keep stocked in signed copies if you happen to be in Montreal, and which is also happy to ship internationally, at your expense (just add a note when you check out if you want it personalized to a particular name!)

-Or sign up for the book’s very occasional email list to make sure you don’t miss it on social media and find out when a Because Internet event may be happening near you!
+Or sign up for my monthly linguistics email newsletter to make sure you don’t miss any book news on social media and find out when a Because Internet event may be happening near you!

 What people think